-What to use instead: If it’s from a reputable store like Lover’s Lane or Sexdrive.com and specifically marketed for anal play, it probably has the necessary safety features that will keep it from getting lost inside your rectum.
+What to use instead: Rest assured that if it’s from a reputable store like Lover’s Lane and specifically marketed for anal play, it probably has the necessary safety features that will keep it from getting lost inside your rectum.
 All anal plugs should have a flared or rocker-style base with plenty of material to grip which stays on the outside, and all anal beads should have removal loops or rings.
 Shopping for sex toys on Shein or AliExpress?
 No guarantees…especially about the material truly being body-safe.

 I can’t believe I have to talk about this one, but thanks to crazy internet wellness trends (we’re looking at YOU, Goop…), “yoni steaming” is a thing now.
-This is where women go to a spa and sit on a special bidet-like device which mists hot steam infused with botanicals or essential oils onto their vulva!
+This is where women go to a specialized spa and sit on a bidet-like device which mists hot steam infused with botanicals or essential oils onto their vulva!
 There are many reasons this is a bad idea, but mostly it’s because steam is HOT and that skin is SENSITIVE!
-Burns are a real possibility, and the other ingredients in the steam can definitely throw of your pH balance and natural bacterial complement down there, leaving you open to infections.
-Don’t fall for the dubious health claims made by places who offer this bizarre and potentially dangerous “vaginal steaming” treatment, and don’t play with anything else hot down there, either.
+Burns are a very real possibility.
+The other ingredients in the steam can also (minimally) throw off your pH balance and natural bacterial complement down there, leaving you open to infections.
+Don’t fall for the dubious health claims made by places that offer this bizarre and potentially dangerous “vaginal steaming” treatment, and don’t play with anything else hot down there, either.

-What to use instead: If it’s just the warm sensation you’re after (since steaming your vagina literally doesn’t do anything) try a sex toy warmer to warm up your favorite vibes and dildos before play, or a lube warmer to make your sex ultra warm and luxurious.
+What to use instead: If it’s just the warm sensation you’re after (since steaming your vagina literally doesn’t do anything else) try a sex toy warmer to warm up your favorite vibes and dildos before play.
+Warming vibes heat up to safe temperatures only, and can feel really good, especially during menstruation.
 Wax play might be fun for you, too, but again, the hot wax and/or candle flames should go nowhere near your genitals!
-If you’re interested in yoni steaming for cleansing purposes, see above about what to do instead of douching…it’s the same kind of bad for your downstairs bits!
+If you’re interested in yoni steaming for cleansing purposes, see the above section about what to do instead of douching…it’s the same kind of bad for your downstairs bits!